isomerpages/ogp-scamshield-suite/_i-want-protection-from-scams/Add preventive measures/Keep your devices secure.md

 ScamShield app which can protect you by detecting scam messages and blocking scam calls.</p>
 <p>ScamShield is an app developed by Open Government Products in collaboration
-with the Singapore Police Force and the National Crime Prevention Council.
+with the Singapore Police Force and the National Crime Prevention Council.</p>
-For more information, visit the <strong><a href="https://www.scamshield.org.sg/" class="text-link" rel="noopener noreferrer nofollow" target="_blank">ScamShield website</a></strong>.</p>
 <p>Anti-virus apps which can detect malware and malicious phishing links
 are also key to safeguarding your devices and accounts.&nbsp;</p>
 <h4><strong>How to Choose an Anti-Virus App</strong></h4>